 Qualification Title Master of Science in Development Planning

 Qualification Abbreviation MSc(DP)

-Minimum Period of Study 2 years full-time

-NQF Exit Level Level 9

-NQF Credits Total minimum 200

 The candidate is competent to identify, evaluate and solve problems within the ambit of the field of development planning.
 The candidate is familiar with relevant theoretical paradigms, concepts and procedures.